anas-didi95/anasdidi-dev/content/blog/_spring-boot-heroku/index.md

 tags: ["spring-boot", "heroku"]
 ---

 **Spring Boot** packaging model enables us to package the application into a standalone application.
-Combine with **Heroku** to deploy the application, it will make deployment more easier compared to traditional Java application deployment.
+Combine with **Heroku** to deploy the application, it will make deployment more easier compared to setup our own server.

 Heroku is a cloud platform that lets companies build, deliver, monitor and scale apps.
 Heroku makes the processes of deploying, configuring, scaling, tuning, and managing apps as simple and straightforward as possible, so that developers can focus on what’s most important: building great apps that delight and engage customers.